KristyH89/Project-test3-FlightReservationUI/README.md

 - Keep the **project structure clean and easy to follow**
 - Use **lucide-react** icons instead of hand-written SVGs
-- Go beyond the required features by adding both optional features (booking lookup, cancellation), plus my own extras (filtering, sorting, a custom design system, an About page)
+- Go beyond the required features by adding both optional features (booking lookup, cancellation), plus my own extras (filtering, sorting, a custom design system, an About page, and an AI chatbot)

 ---